-Nevertheless, we believe that our unique and patented real time 3D solutions are a significant advancement on the current technology available in the subsea sonar imaging market due to its ability to provide real time volumetric data of underwater targets in low or zero visibility conditions and its capability to image moving objects in the subsea environment.
-Furthermore, because the technology provides real time imaging of the underwater environment, it enhances safety significantly and delivers substantial productivity gains to our customers, thus reducing their costs.
-In addition, our real time 3D solution is emerging as the preferred solutions for subsea asset placements because of the technology's unique ability to image moving targets (such as AccropodesTM, X-Blocs and Antifers block placements, mattress placements, landing of installations on the seabed and the like).
-Due to the decline in the price of oil, many O&G companies are seeking cost effective solutions for their operations.
+Despite the weak performance of our Products Segment in the Current Quarter, we continue to believe that our unique and patented real time 3D solutions are a significant advancement on the other technology available in the subsea sonar imaging market due to its ability to provide real time volumetric data of underwater targets in low or zero visibility conditions and its capability to image moving objects in the subsea environment.
+Furthermore, because the technology provides real time imaging of the underwater environment, it enhances the safety of these operations significantly and delivers substantial productivity gains to our customers, thus reducing their costs.

+In addition, our real time 3D solution is emerging as the preferred solutions for subsea asset placements because of the technology's unique ability to image underwater moving targets (such as AccropodesTM, X-Blocs and Antifers block placements, mattress placements, landing of installations on the seabed and the like).
+Due to the decline in the price of oil, many Oil and Gas ("O&G") companies are seeking cost effective solutions for their operations.
 We believe that our real time 3D solution has the potential to revolutionize the technology used in underwater operations particularly where real time visualization is required or zero or low visibility conditions prevail.

-We also believe that with the proliferation of underwater drones our technology has significant application for the imaging sonar defense market (which is worth billions of dollars annually) as it is the only available off the shelf technology that can image moving targets (such as underwater vehicles) in the water.
+We also believe that with the proliferation of underwater drones our technology has significant application for the imaging sonar defense market (which generates billions of dollars annually) as it is the only available off the shelf technology that can image moving targets (such as underwater vehicles) in the water.

-Since introducing this product, we have made progress in getting our core real time 3D technology, the Echoscope®, adopted by a significant number of ports in the USA (the CodaOctopus® Underwater Inspection System (which integrates our Echoscope®, motion sensing product and hydrographic pole)) where it is used for port and harbor security.
-In addition to the successes we have had in the USA with our Underwater Inspection System, in 2015 we secured the first sale of our Underwater Inspection System to a foreign government body in East Asia and in 2016 we sold two additional full system to this body.
+Since introducing our patented real time 3D sonar product, we have made progress in getting this technology, (branded Echoscope[®]) adopted by a significant number of ports in the USA (the CodaOctopus[®] Underwater Inspection System (which integrates our Echoscope[®], our motion sensing product and a hydrographic pole) where it is used for port and harbor security.
+In addition to the successes we have had in the USA with our Underwater Inspection System, in 2015 we secured the first sale of our Underwater Inspection System to a foreign government body in East Asia and in 2016 we sold two additional systems to this body.
 We anticipate selling additional systems into this government body as part of their technology upgrade program for the next three years.
-Furthermore, we continue to increase the number of ports in the USA using this system.
-In fiscal year 2018 we are projecting further sales in the US of this product.
+Furthermore, we continue to increase the number of ports in the USA using this system and in fiscal year 2018 we have sold an additional Underwater Inspection System to a significant port on the west coast of the USA for a contract value of \$664,765.